If your birth data is used on this site and you would prefer it wasn't, contact me (bottom of page for address) about removal.

 Astrology can illuminate the question of whether or not persistent, concerted effort to change our mind set (or our level of consciousness) changed our condition.
 Finally, in order to grasp what we actually accomplish with consciousness, we need an accurate map of each individual's skew on it.
 If we don't know where he started from, how can we tell how far he has come?
 What has he created--willed--and what has he simply fulfilled?
 More than any other science, astrology gives us that map.
 Without it, the other sciences--which have made tremendous gains in the study of consciousness in the past eighty years--are still working out of the black box of “primordial substance” called consciousness.
 By the time consciousness expresses through us as living beings on this planet it is not primordial.
 It is highly developed.

-As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.
+As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health and healers (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.

 If you have questions about the method, send an e-mail to the author: firstname.lastname@example.org

 PAPERS THIS FORM OF ASTROLOGY--THIS METHOD--IS NEW.
 FINDING OUT HOW IT WORKS INVOLVES A PROCESS OF LONG-TERM, CONTINUOUS DISCOVERY.
 PAPERS BELOW ARE PERIODICALLY UPDATED BASED ON THE BETTER UNDERSTANDING COMING FROM CONTINUED RESEARCH.
 UPDATED PAPERS ARE INDICATED BY "REVISED" PLUS THE DATE OF REVISION IN CAPITAL LETTERS PLACED RIGHT AFTER THE TITLE OF THE PAPER.
 Supreme Court Justice Antonin Scalia's astrology for his reported (but not confirmed by autopsy) heart attack has been added to the November 2014 Heart Paper.
 Here is its link: The Astrology of Heart Disease: Twenty-Nine Cases, Including Eight Serious Newborn Heart Defects, Fifteen Deaths from Heart Attack, and Four Deaths from Heart Failure.